danielrigler/twins/README.md

 ![100%](https://llllllll.co/uploads/default/original/3X/3/c/3c5256be810b01e9d48ec62541b852443f9cdf44.png)

 Inspired by @cfd90's Twine and contains influence and code from a lot of other norns users.
-I'm very grateful for the work of @infinitedigits, @justmat, @artfwo, @Nuno_Zimas and @sonoCircuit.
-I'm new to programming and had a lot of fun hacking this together.
+I'm grateful for the work of @infinitedigits, @justmat, @artfwo, @Nuno_Zimas and @sonoCircuit.
 Tried to create something which is highly playable and controllable without any external gadgets.
 My main goal was building a tool for creating nice ambient soundscapes.

+This is basically Twine on steroids.
+It contains a lot of effects and extra granular parameters.
+Actually you can turn off granular processing and use this as a normal sample player with effects.
+Live input processing is also possible.
+Let me know if you find this useful.

 **Some of the new features:**
-* Reverb and delay
+* Reverb, delay, tape effects, shimmer, EQ, filters, etc
 * Flexible volume control
-* Tape effects, shimmer, EQ
-* Lots of extra granular parameters
-* Increased parameter ranges
+* Extra granular parameters, increased parameter ranges
 * Smooth transition interpolation
 * Freely assignable LFOs with randomization
-* Navigation with parameter locking
+* On screen navigation with parameter locking
-* Symmetry / mirroring
+* Symmetry mode and mirroring
-* Live input
+* Live input processing
-* High-pass and low-pass filters
-+lots of other usability tweaks and features.

 ### Requirements
 norns / norns shield